aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/subdocument/_index.md

 ﻿---
 title: SubDocument class
 second_title: Aspose.Words for Python via .NET API Reference
-description: "Represents a SubDocument - which is a reference to an externally stored document."
+description: "Represents a SubDocument - which is a reference to an externally stored document"
 type: docs
 weight: 1120
 url: /python-net/aspose.words/subdocument/